Wind Farms in

 herself when she gave the presentation.

-The following is the entire part of the
+The following is the entire part of the meeting devoted to the BLM presentation.

-PRESENTATION: by Daniel Jacquet of the Bureau of Land Management (BLM) on Great
+of the Bureau of Land Management (BLM) on Great Basin Wind’s proposed New

-Basin Wind’s proposed New Comstock Wind Energy Project
+Comstock Wind Energy Project

 Planner Osborne explained to the audience that this was just a presentation and